-The ophthalmic antihistamines are Food and Drug Administration (FDA)-approved for the management of the signs and symptoms associated with allergic conjunctivitis and include alcaftadine (Lastacaft®), azelastine (Optivar®), bepotastine (Bepreve®), emedastine (Emadine®), epinastine (Elestat®), ketotifen (Alaway®, Zaditor®) and olopatadine (Pataday®, Patanol®).
-1-11 Ketotifen is also approved for the temporary relief of itchy eyes due to pollen, ragweed, grass, animal hair and dander.
-Allergic conjunctivitis is the most common form of ocular allergy.
-12 Based on clinical features, allergic conjunctivitis may be subdivided into acute, seasonal or perennial allergic conjunctivitis.
-3 Ocular itching is the main symptom of allergic conjunctivitis while ocular burning, chemosis, conjunctival and eyelid edema, hyperemia, photophobia and tearing may also be reported.
-12,13 Symptoms are usually present bilaterally; however, one eye may be more affected than the other.
-13 Vernal conjunctivitis is a severe form of allergic conjunctivitis that may involve the cornea.
-14 None of the ophthalmic antihistamines are FDA-approved for the treatment of vernal conjunctivitis.
+The ophthalmic antihistamines are Food and Drug Administration (FDA)-approved for the management of the signs and symptoms associated with allergic conjunctivitis and include alcaftadine (Lastacaft[®]), azelastine (Optivar®), bepotastine (Bepreve®), emedastine (Emadine®), epinastine (Elestat®), ketotifen (Alaway®, Zaditor®) and olopatadine (Pataday®, Patanol®).
+1-10 Ketotifen is also approved for the temporary relief of itchy eyes due to pollen, ragweed, grass, animal hair and dander.
+6-8 Based on clinical features, allergic conjunctivitis may be subdivided into acute, seasonal or perennial allergic conjunctivitis, with acute allergic conjunctivitis being the most common.
+11 Ocular itching and redness (hyperemia) are the main symptoms of allergic conjunctivitis while ocular burning, chemosis, conjunctival and eyelid edema, photophobia and tearing may also be reported.
+11 Symptoms are usually present bilaterally; however, one eye may be more affected than the other.
+11 Vernal conjunctivitis is a severe form of allergic conjunctivitis that may involve the cornea.
+12 None of the ophthalmic antihistamines are FDA-approved for the treatment of vernal conjunctivitis.
 Allergic conjunctivitis results from a type I immunoglobulin E (IgE)-mediated hypersensitivity, where the immediate response to allergens is mediated predominantly by mast cells.
-13 Mast cells are present in high concentrations in the conjunctiva and release chemical mediators when activated by allergen-IgE cross-linkage.
+11 Mast cells are present in high concentrations in the conjunctiva and release chemical mediators when activated by allergen-IgE cross-linkage.
 Histamine, the primary mediator during the early response, causes itching, vasodilation and vasopermeability.
-During the late phase of the allergic reaction, mast cells release chemokines and cytokines, which results in the influx of other inflammatory cells and continued inflammation.
-13
+During the late phase of the allergic reaction, mast cells release chemokines and cytokines, which results in the influx of other inflammatory cells and continued inflammation.11

 All of the ophthalmic antihistamines with the exception of emedastine have demonstrated both histamine type 1 (H1-antihistamine) and mast cell stabilizing properties.
-12 Following topical administration to the conjunctiva, ophthalmic antihistamines competitively bind to histamine receptor sites to reduce itching and vasodilation.
+1-10 Following topical administration to the conjunctiva, ophthalmic antihistamines competitively bind to histamine receptor sites to reduce itching and vasodilation.
 They also inhibit the degranulation of mast cells, thereby limiting the release of inflammatory mediators such as histamine, eosinophil and neutrophil chemotactic factors and platelet-activating factor.
-14 Ophthalmic antihistamines have demonstrated a faster onset of action compared to oral antihistamines and ophthalmic mast cell stabilizers.
+12 Ophthalmic antihistamines have demonstrated a faster onset of action compared to oral antihistamines and ophthalmic mast cell stabilizers.
 12 All of the ophthalmic antihistamines are approved for use in children.
-1-11 Alcaftadine and emedastine are classified as pregnancy category B, while the other agents in this class are pregnancy category C. The most common adverse events associated with the use of the ophthalmic antihistamines are ocular burning, stinging and headache.
-1-11 The ophthalmic antihistamines are generally administered one to four times daily; however, alcaftadine and olopatadine 0.2% (Pataday[®]) approved for once daily use. ^{4,8} Ophthalmic formulations of azelastine and epinastine are available generically, and ketotifen is available over-the-counter (OTC).
-15
+1-10 Alcaftadine and emedastine are classified as pregnancy category B, while the other agents in this class are pregnancy category C. The most common adverse events associated with the use of the ophthalmic antihistamines are ocular burning, stinging and headache.
+1-10 The ophthalmic antihistamines are generally administered one to four times daily; however, alcaftadine and olopatadine 0.2% (Pataday[®]) approved for once daily use. ^{1,9} Ophthalmic formulations of azelastine and epinastine are available generically, and ketotifen is available over-the-counter (OTC).